Second Battle of Bolimów: Background

 The strategic importance of the “Bolimów sector” for both warring parties was obvious.
 From the positions captured by the Germans on the Rawka River, the shortest route to Warsaw opened up.
 In general, the operational situation that developed in this sector of the front fully corresponded to the strategic plan of the command of the German 9th Army, to conduct a decisive attack on Warsaw here.
 However, despite all the obvious tactical and operational benefits, it was extremely difficult for German troops to make a breakthrough in the Bolimów sector, because the Russian command, understanding the threat of a breakthrough in this direction, saturated this section of the front with troops, and also during the winter and spring 1915 created and continued to create fortified positions throughout the entire depth of the operational defense, which extended far to the east and ended at Błonie, 15-20 kilometers and at Piaseczno, 5-8 kilometers west and southwest of Warsaw.
 The task of breaking through the Russian defense in the “Bolimów sector” for the German 9th Army was made even more difficult due to the transfer of reserves from its composition to Gorlice and East Prussia, which weakened the striking power of the army.
-And yet, the commander of the 9th Army, Prince Leopold of Bavaria, having at his disposal two and an half army corps, decided to strike in the “Bolimów sector”, break through the front and, crushing the Russian's defenses, continue the offensive with the goal of capturing Warsaw.
+And yet, the commander of the 9th Army, Prince Leopold of Bavaria, having at his disposal two and a half army corps, decided to strike in the “Bolimów sector”, break through the front and, crushing the Russian's defenses, continue the offensive with the goal of capturing Warsaw.
 The striking power of the missing divisions, according to the commander of the German 9th Army, should have been replaced by chemical weapons - chlorine.
 However, subsequent events showed that the numerical superiority of the Russians negated the success of the use of poison gases.